 - The Heritage Garden at the corner of 4th Street and Woodland Avenue was revealed by a city cleanup crew.
 Then City Gardener, Tom Kasper, organized the adoption and revitalization of this once lost garden as a Society project.

-- DGFS donates thousands of dollars annually for community beautification grants and college scholarships.
+- DGFS donates money annually for community beautification grants and college scholarships.

 - Many DGFS members volunteer to plant the city planters, to lift and tip the roses in the rose garden, and at many other local gardening projects and cleanups.